-- Completion of the checklist - Notification to all Units within the Department of the missing juvenile's name, physical description, clothing description, health/general condition, time and location of most recent whereabouts, and vehicles involved, if any, or other specific information that might assist in locating the juvenile.
-This information should be disseminated as soon as possible. - Informing the reporting person to call the police department as soon as possible should the missing juvenile return, or if additional information becomes available. - Contacting all persons developed from interviews who may possibly know the whereabouts of the missing juvenile. - Providing the supervisor with all pertinent information on the child's age, history of running away, circumstances of disappearance, suspicions of foul play, etc.
+- Notify all Units within the Department of the missing juvenile's name, physical description, clothing description, health/general condition, time and location of most recent whereabouts, and vehicles involved, if any, or other specific information that might assist in locating the juvenile.
+This information should be disseminated as soon as possible. - Obtain a photograph of the missing juvenile if possible. - Inform the reporting person to call the police department as soon as possible should the missing juvenile return, or if additional information becomes available. - Contact all persons developed from interviews who may possibly know the whereabouts of the missing juvenile. - Promptly notify their immediate supervisor of a missing juvenile.
+Provide the supervisor with all pertinent information on the child's age, history of running away, circumstances of disappearance, suspicions of foul play, etc.